GLOBAL COFFEEPLATFORM

 Mother Parkers Tea and Coffee

-Over the last year Christien built an ethical sourcing coffee and tea program for Mother Parkers that focuses on sustainable options, enhancing the sustainability of each supply chain, and strengthening the resilience of communities and the wellbeing of producers at origin.
-These initiatives will drive significant and lasting impacts to environmental, social and governance aspects of sustainability for Mother Parkers.
+Christien Parrott is the Director of Sustainability, Strategy and Implementation at Mother Parkers Tea & Coffee.
+Christien is a dynamic and passionate leader in sustainability and has led development of the corporate climate action and sustainable sourcing program for Mother Parkers.
+This is with a focus on setting climate commitments and goals with science-based targets, enhancing the sustainability of the Mother Parkers’ supply chains, and strengthening the resilience of communities and the wellbeing of producers at origin.
+These initiatives will drive significant and lasting positive impacts to environmental, social and governance aspects of sustainability for Mother Parkers.

 Civil Society